dbertella/hector/src/content/index.md

 “Did you just play a trick on me?” says Fox.
 “Where is the mouse, I want to know!”
 “I’m sorry”, Hector answers the Fox
-“I ate it all, you’re too slow!”
+“I ate it all, you’re far too slow!”
 ![page 20](../images/page20.png)

 ---